apiccaro/RedBlackTreeVSScapeGoatTree/README.md

 Contributors:

 Fremont Forseberg:
-Created the tests to compare efficiency and the graphing models, as well as finalized the AVL tree we started in class.\n Lucy Flannagan:
+Created the tests to compare efficiency and the graphing models, as well as finalized the AVL tree we started in class.

+Lucy Flannagan:
-Coded a Scape Goat tree from scratch.\n
+Coded a Scape Goat tree from scratch.

 Annika Piccaro:
-Coded a Red Black tree from scratch and created the visualization software.\n
+Coded a Red Black tree from scratch and created the visualization software.